 Ramen love with you.

-Few things are more comforting than a hot bowl of ramen on a rainy day.
+Few things are more comforting than a hot bowl of ramen on a rainy day (₱20 ramen is one of them).
 I guess you could say we’re all hopeless ramen-tics!

 In this list, we round up some of our favorite ramen joints in the city— a mix of reliable favorites, as well as new classics.
 No matter the weather, these bowls of ramen always hit the spot!